 Your degree in psychology is proof that you have what it takes to understand your fellow man.
-This is powerful knowledge that many employers tend seek out in prospective job candidates.
+This is powerful knowledge that many employers tend to seek out in prospective job candidates.
 Aside from that, the field of psychology experiences continuous growth, providing even more job possibilities for graduates of these programs.

 In What Industry Sectors Can I Find Employment With My Online Psychology Degree?

 Nearly every industry sector looks for job prospects with a degree in psychology.
-Some industries include health care, education, business, government, private practice counseling, commerce, banking and many others.
+Some industries include health care, education, business, government, private practice counseling, commerce, banking, and many others.

 How Much Does a Psychologist Earn?

-Annual incomes can vary in this field, as psychology graduates can find work in a multiple careers.
+Annual incomes can vary in this field, as psychology graduates can find work in multiple careers.
 For instance, according to the U.S. Bureau of Labor, psychology graduates who work as psychologists in the education sector can earn close to $60,000 a year, while organizational psychologists can make well over $70,000 annually.

 What Types of Online Degrees Are Available in Psychology?

-There are specific online programs designed to provide the student with an associate's, bachelor's, master's or doctoral degree upon successful completion.
+There are specific online programs designed to provide the student with an associate's, bachelor's, master's, or doctoral degree upon successful completion.
 In most states, practicing psychologists must have a master's or doctoral degree, along with licensing from the state in which they practice.